aschmiedeke/gbtdocs/docs/tutorials/kfpa_nh3_mapping_tutorial.rst

     2. :code:`config = ""` -- This configuration string, labelled :code:`config` is a set of parameters with their desired values that tell the system how you want to set up your observations.
 This will be covered in more detail shortly.

     3. :code:`Configure(config)` -- This command passes the parameter settings in the configuration string to the system itself and sets them.
-Strictly speaking, it is not necessary to configure the telescope before performing an :func:`AutoPeakFocus() <AstrID_commands.AutoPeakFocus>`, as this command performs its own configuration.
+Strictly speaking, it is not necessary to configure the telescope before performing an :func:`AutoPeakFocus() <astrid_commands.AutoPeakFocus>`, as this command performs its own configuration.
 However, it can be useful to do so, to pre-empt potential issues, such as the wrong receiver (i.e. the receiver that was being used by the previous observer) being selected for observations by mistake.

-    4. :code:`W51Source = Location('Galactic', 49.445, -0.35)` -- This defines the string "W51" as a :func:`Location object <AstrID_commands.Location>`, which contains the sky coordinates of the source to be observed.
+    4. :code:`W51Source = Location('Galactic', 49.445, -0.35)` -- This defines the string "W51" as a :func:`Location object <astrid_commands.Location>`, which contains the sky coordinates of the source to be observed.
 This could alternatively be read via a :code:`Catalog()` function, or input in a different coordinate system.

-    5. :func:`AutoPeakFocus() <AstrID_commands.AutoPeakFocus>` -- For this example, note that the first argument passed to :func:`AutoPeakFocus() <AstrID_commands.AutoPeakFocus>` would be the actual source you want to perform the pointing/focus scans on.
-If you have a particular known source that you would like to use for this purpose, it can be supplied to the command using a catalog source or :func:`Location object <AstrID_commands.Location>`, similarly to the `W51Source` object.
+    5. :func:`AutoPeakFocus() <astrid_commands.AutoPeakFocus>` -- For this example, note that the first argument passed to :func:`AutoPeakFocus() <astrid_commands.AutoPeakFocus>` would be the actual source you want to perform the pointing/focus scans on.
+If you have a particular known source that you would like to use for this purpose, it can be supplied to the command using a catalog source or :func:`Location object <astrid_commands.Location>`, similarly to the `W51Source` object.
 For most observers, the actual source used for this purpose is unimportant, so long as the pointing/focus scans are successful and sensible.
-In this case, we supply `None` as the first argument so that :func:`AutoPeakFocus() <AstrID_commands.AutoPeakFocus>` will search for a source automatically.
-The second argument passed to :func:`AutoPeakFocus() <AstrID_commands.autoPeakFocus>` is the location of the center point of the circle that it will use to search for a valid nearby pointing source.
+In this case, we supply `None` as the first argument so that :func:`AutoPeakFocus() <astrid_commands.AutoPeakFocus>` will search for a source automatically.
+The second argument passed to :func:`AutoPeakFocus() <astrid_commands.autoPeakFocus>` is the location of the center point of the circle that it will use to search for a valid nearby pointing source.
 The defaults are that AutoPeakFocus will search for a source of at least 1.0 Jy within a radius of 10 degrees.
 If it is unable to find one, it will query the user on what they would like to do.

 Spectral Line Calibration Observation Script